Menopause is usually diagnosed in women over 45 who have not had a period for more than a year.

 - cervical or womb polyps - growths that are usually non-cancerous

-- endometrial hyperplasia - thickened womb lining caused by obesity, levels of oestrogen or, less commonly, hormone replacement therapy (HRT)
+- endometrial hyperplasia - thickened womb lining caused by obesity, too much oestrogen or, less commonly, hormone replacement therapy (HRT)

 In rare cases, the cause of postmenopausal bleeding is cancer, such as womb or ovarian cancer.